UtRaj/Data-Analyst-Interview-Preparation-Tool/README.md

 Welcome to ReX, your comprehensive Data Analyst Interview Preparation App!
 ReX is designed to guide users through the intricacies of data analyst interviews, providing a tailored experience for both technical and behavioral interview scenarios.

 ## Features
-1. Interview Type Selection
+**1. Interview Type Selection**
 Upon visiting the website, users are presented with the option to choose between two interview types:

-Technical Interview: Dive into a series of technical questions, each followed by instant feedback on clarity, readability, and grammatical errors.
+**Technical Interview**: Dive into a series of technical questions, each followed by instant feedback on clarity, readability, and grammatical errors.
 The interview continues until the user decides to conclude.

-Behavioral Interview: Engage with dynamically generated behavioral questions, with answers evaluated using the OpenAI API.
+**Behavioral Interview**: Engage with dynamically generated behavioral questions, with answers evaluated using the OpenAI API.
 Receive real-time feedback on communication skills and interview techniques.

-2. Real-time Feedback Loop
+**2. Real-time Feedback Loop**
 Regardless of the chosen interview type, ReX offers an immediate feedback loop after each user response.
 The feedback includes scores for clarity, readability, and grammatical errors.
 If a user's response aligns well with the expected answer, a highly evaluated feedback message is delivered.

 ## Getting Started